 Open adoptions have been shown to enhance the parent/child relationship while helping the child understand their birth and adoptive families.

-Quite the opposite of an open adoption, a closed adoption is an adoption where there are no communication between the birth parent(s) and the adoptive family.
+Quite the opposite of open adoption, closed adoption is an adoption where there is no communication between the birth parent(s) and the adoptive family.
 There are a variety of reasons why a closed adoption is chosen.